priyankdesai/gifbot/README.md

-A GIF bot for Raspberry PI Zero
+A GIF bot for Raspberry Pi Zero